mu-se373-190704037/se373-project/README.md

 Sign up:
 a)Every account has a email and password.
 Login:
-Email, password and also a random security code for every login.
+Email and password for every login.
 Posts:
 a)Everyone can see the posts.
 b)Only users who logged can create a post.